Renaudeau82/laser_scan_map/README.md

 Better treatment :
 Gmapping uses a particule filter algorithm to find the best obersvations/map.
 The global adjustment is a bit loose.
-An algorithm based on pose-graph like google cartographer might have better result.
+An algorithm based on pose-graph, like google cartographer, might have better result.